 I’m so, so happy that I got to do this hike.
 The view was absolutely breathtaking, and the two lakes were gorgeous.
 If you’re in the area, I highly recommend going here.

-- You can visit the Tatra mountains all year around.
+- You can visit the Tatra mountains all year round.
 They’re very popular for skiing

 - Many trails are closed due to snow from November to mid-June